 Many hosting providers (and domain registrars) make no bones about shutting you down for violating their Zero-Tolerance SPAM Policy.
 You are found guilty of violating the Terms of Service and you are shut down without warning.
 If you have an otherwise spotless history and cordial relationship with the site host, you may have better luck getting your website back.
 An example of an across-the-board anti-SPAM policy :

 Sites advertised via SPAM (Spamvertised) may not be hosted on our servers.
 This provision includes, but is not limited to SPAM sent via fax, phone, postal mail, email, instant messaging, or usenet/newsgroups.
-No organization or entity listed in the ROKSO may be hosted on our servers.
 Any account which results in our IP space being blacklisted will be immediately suspended and/or terminated.”

 Are you purchasing the services of an email address provider that advertises online?
 Do you know how they harvested the email addresses?
 Is your website’s link in the body of the email?
 Even if you hired a service in good faith because their website claims they have thousands of potential customers eagerly awaiting your sales pitch in their Inbox, you owe your company and reputation a little due diligence.
 Ask how their email addresses have been harvested.
 Email stripping programs steal addresses from the internet for the purpose of sending unsolicited email messages.
 The host involved in this example does not allow mass emailing.
 The first promise you need to make when pleading with tech support for assistance will be that you will prevent mass emailing from recurring (forever).